 Feel the wind

-If you’re living in Davao, here are some hiking routes you can check out:
+If you’re living within Davao City, here are some hiking routes you can check out:

 Mt.
 Hamiguitan (San Isidro, Davao Oriental)